osklunds/ImageMapper/README.md

 ## Building, running, testing

 Use `cargo build`, `cargo run` and `cargo test` as usual.
-When building the program for real-use, include the `--release` flag.
+When building the program for real use, include the `--release` flag.
 Then image conversions become significantly faster.

 ## Compatibility